The body’s response

 - lymphocytes, cells that allow the body to remember and recognize previous invaders and help the body destroy them

 The two kinds of lymphocytes are B lymphocytes and T lymphocytes.
-Lymphocytes start out in the bone marrow and either stay there and mature into B cells, or they leave for the thymus gland, where they mature into T cells.
+Lymphocytes start out in the bone marrow and either develop there and mature into B cells, or they leave for the thymus gland, where they mature into T cells

 Putting all the pieces together.
-Our first line of defense is our barriers like skin and mucus.
+Our first line of defence is barriers like skin and mucus

-If pathogens get past that then the non-specific immune system is activated.
+If pathogens get past that then the non-specific (innate and immediate) immune system is activated

-If the specific immune system has seen the pathogen before it can respond quickly and destroy the pathogen but if not after a couple of days or week (depending on the pathogen) it can then start defending.
+If the specific immune system has seen the pathogen before it can respond more quickly and destroy the pathogen but if the germ is new to the body’s immunity, it takes a few days or a week (depending on the pathogen) to react and defend the body

 Here’s how it works

-When antigens (foreign substances that invade the body) are detected, several types of cells work together to recognize them and respond.
-These cells trigger the B lymphocytes to produce antibodies, which are specialized proteins that lock onto specific antigens.
+When antigens (foreign substances, usually on the outside of a germ, that helps invade the body) are detected, several types of cells work together to recognize them and respond.
+These cells trigger the B lymphocytes to produce specific antibodies, which are specialised proteins that lock onto specific antigens

-Once produced, these antibodies stay in a person’s body, so that if his or her immune system encounters that antigen again, the antibodies are already there to do their job.
-So if someone gets sick with a certain disease, like chickenpox, that person usually won’t get sick from it again.
+Once produced, these specific antibodies stay in a person’s body, as do mature lymphocytes with memory (called plasma cells, that can convert to rapidly make a specific antibody).
+If his or her immune system encounters that antigen again, the antibodies are already there to do their job, and the plasma cells switch on quickly.
+So if someone gets sick with a certain disease, like chickenpox, that person usually won’t get sick from it again

-This is also how immunizations prevent certain diseases.
-An immunization introduces the body to an antigen in a way that doesn’t make someone sick, but does allow the body to produce antibodies that will then protect the person from future attack by the germ or substance that produces that particular disease.
+This is also how immunisations prevent certain diseases.
+An immunisation introduces the body to a particular foreign antigen in a way that doesn’t make someone sick, but does allow the body to produce antibodies (and memory cells) that will then protect the person from future attack by the germ or substance that produces that particular disease

-Although antibodies can recognize an antigen and lock onto it, they are not capable of destroying it without help.
+Although antibodies can recognise an antigen and lock onto it, they are not always capable of destroying it without help.
 That’s the job of the T cells, which are part of the system that destroys antigens that have been tagged by antibodies or cells that have been infected or somehow changed.
 (Some T cells are actually called “killer cells.”)
-T cells also are involved in helping signal other cells (like phagocytes) to do their jobs.
+T cells also are involved in helping signal other cells (like phagocytes) to do their jobs

-Antibodies also can neutralize toxins (poisonous or damaging substances) produced by different organisms.
-Lastly, antibodies can activate a group of proteins called complement that are also part of the immune system.
+Antibodies also can neutralise toxins (poisonous or damaging substances) produced by different organisms.
+Lastly, antibodies can activate a group of proteins called complement that are also part of the immune system

-All of these specialized cells and parts of the immune system offer the body protection against disease.
-This protection is called immunity.
+All of these specialised cells and parts of the immune system offer the body protection against disease.
+This protection is called immunity

-- Bacteria (Strep throat, e.coli,staph infections, tuberculosis, food poisoning, tetanus, pneumonia, syphilis)
+- Bacteria (Strep throat, E. coli, staph infections, tuberculosis, tetanus, syphilis)